Disclaimer: This challenge ended up lasting 31 days, the full month of July.

 To count my steps, I’ll use my Mi Fit Band that my generous girlfriend gave to me.
 Her motives are unknown, but I suspect she wants to track my every move.

 I’ll use the Sweatcoin app to actually make money for all the steps I take outdoors.
 If I hit my goals, I can make about a buck a day.
 No, it’s not a lot, but it adds up.
 And it pays me to stop being lazy.
 Win-win.

-This challenge is about restoring balance to my life.
-It’s about getting outside and breathing fresh air.
+This challenge is about restoring balance to my life and breathing fresh air.
 It’s about getting my blood pumping and sweating out my bad choices.
-It’s about watching my dog bound through fields as we explore the world together.
+It’s about watching my dog bound through nature as we explore the world together.

 The 20,000 Step Challenge Journal

 The fine print: My objective is to average 20,000 steps a day for the entire month of July.
 Sometimes I won’t hit my daily goal, but that is okay.
 I’ll just have to walk a little more the next day.

 Starting weight: 80.4 kilograms (177.2 pounds) Starting Body Mass Index: 24.7 (on the verge of ‘overweight’)